-- You don't have access to the C library, e.g. printf() (the library consists of host machine language, after all).
-There are special versions of math functions, however, e.g. \\sin(). - No recursion. - No stack.
+- You don't have access to the C library (the library consists of host machine language, after all).
+There are special versions of math functions, however, e.g. \\sin(). - No stack.
 Functions are essentially inlined, rather than their calls being handled by pushes onto a stack. - No pointers to functions.

-5.4 Synchronization, Within and Between Blocks
+5.5 Synchronization, Within and Between Blocks

-As mentioned earlier, a barrier for the threads in the same block is available by calling \\syncthreads().
-Note carefully that if one thread writes a variable to shared memory and another then reads that variable, one must call this function (from both threads) in order to get the latest value.
+As mentioned, a barrier for the threads in the same block is available by calling \\syncthreads().
+Note carefully that if one thread writes a variable to memory (of whatever kind) and another then reads that variable, one must call this function (from both threads) in order to get the latest value.
 Keep in mind that within a block, different warps will run at different times, making synchronization vital.